zoonk/.github/how-we-work/communication.md

 # Communication

 Everything we do is open and transparent.
+Really.
 That's one of the reasons we use **asynchronous communication**.
 We don't want conversations happening behind closed doors.
 We want everyone to be able to participate and contribute.
+There are no secrets, no hidden agenda.

 Since we all work remotely, being asynchronous is also a way to respect each other's time.
 We don't want to interrupt each other with messages that can wait.